AI Summary

 - How much does Runway cost per month?

-- Paid plans are Standard ($15/user/mo), Pro ($35/user/mo) and Unlimited ($95/user/mo) at monthly billing.
-Annual billing cuts roughly 20 percent, to $12, $28 and $76 per user per month respectively.
+- Paid plans are Standard ($15/mo), Pro ($35/mo) and Max ($95/mo) at monthly billing.
+Annual billing cuts roughly 20 percent, to $12, $28 and $76 per month respectively (saving $36, $84 and $228 per year).
 Enterprise is custom-quoted.

 - Is Runway pricing usage-based or subscription?

 - It is a hybrid.
-The web app is a per-seat subscription with a bundled monthly credit pool (usage-metered within the plan), while the developer API is purely usage-based credits with five auto-upgrading spend tiers.
+The web app is a subscription with a bundled monthly credit pool (usage-metered within the plan), while the developer API is purely usage-based credits with five auto-upgrading spend tiers.

 - Do Runway credits roll over each month?